PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 update structural boundaries and ownership, run sequential gates, document, commit, and push.
 Keep the store at 128/128 and never create, update, or reopen a pull request.

+## Late window-layout composite implementation

+`run_late_window_layout_cleanup` now invokes the window-partition and window-reverse owners in their original order with the same ModelIR and layout state.
+It returns both mappings as an ordered tuple retained by the lowerer as `_late_window_layout_results`, outside the full phase store.

+The two old result locals are gone, while lowerer wrappers and optional `graph_index` behavior remain intact.
+Focused runtime coverage proves call order, ModelIR/layout identity, and tuple order.
+Broad failures were limited to stale source-boundary assertions; no graph or numerical behavior failed.

+Final sequential validation under core-only `uv`:

+- focused window owners and affected boundaries: `110 passed in 3.11s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 2.06s`;
+- synthetic core runtime contracts: `55 passed in 1.05s`;
+- result and phase-result contracts: `196 passed in 9.14s`;
+- full architecture contracts: `258 passed in 19.39s`;
+- phase-store capacity contracts: `2 passed in 0.51s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+The store remains fixed at 128/128.
+Commit and push this implementation unit.
+Resume by auditing the next non-store late boundary; do not create, update, or reopen a pull request.